skofic/authentication-services/README.md

 ### Utilities

-This set of services provide a set of helper functions.
+This set of services provide a selection of helper functions.

 #### Ping

-This service will ping the database, it will return the string "`pong`" if successful.
+This service will ping the database: it will return the string "`pong`" if successful.

 #### Mirror the GET request data

-This service will return the full GET request contents. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will return the full GET *request* contents. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service will return:

 - `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Mirror the GET response data

-This service will return the full GET response contents. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will return the full GET *response* contents. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service will return:

-- `200`: If *successful*, the service will return the full response body.
+- `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Mirror the POST request data

-This service will return the full POST request contents. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will return the full POST *request* contents. *This service can only be used by authenticated users that have the* `admin` *role*.

 You can set any data in the body.

 The service will return:

 - `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Mirror the POST response data

-This service will return the full POST response contents. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will return the full POST *response* contents. *This service can only be used by authenticated users that have the* `admin` *role*.

 You can set any data in the body.

 The service will return:

-- `200`: If *successful*, the service will return the full response body.
+- `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Return the base path

-This service will return the base path of the service application. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will return the *base path* of the *service application*. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service will return:

-- `200`: If *successful*, the service will return the base application file path.
+- `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Return the temp path

-This service will return the temporary files path of the service application. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will return the *temporary files path* of the *service application*. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service will return:

-- `200`: If *successful*, the service will return the base temporary files path.
+- `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Return the temp file path

-The service will return the path to a temporary file, *the file will not be created*. *This service can only be used by authenticated users that have the* `admin` *role*.
+The service will return the *path* to a *temporary file*, *the file will not be created*. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service will return:

-- `200`: If *successful*, the service will return the path to the temporary file.
+- `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.

 #### Return the current session

-The service will return the current session record. *This service can only be used by authenticated users that have the* `admin` *role*.
+The service will return the *current session record*. *This service can only be used by authenticated users that have the* `admin` *role*.

 The service will return:

-- `200`: If *successful*, the `collectionSession` record of the current session.
+- `200`: If *successful*, the service will return the full request body.
+- `401`: *No current user*: the current session does not have a registered user.
+- `403`: *Unauthorised user*: the service will return this code if the current user is not an administrator.
 - `500`: *Any error*.